The best Netflix Canada TV shows 2020

 - Camila Mendes as Veronica Lodge

-Once in a blue moon, a show so whimsical comes along that you have to drop everything and tune in immediately.
+Once in a blue moon, a show comes along that is so whimsical that you have to drop everything and tune in immediately.
 The Good Place is just that kind of show.
-Hilarious, original and fun.
 The premise?
 Eleanor wakes up and finds out that she has died and ended up in an afterlife called the Good Place.
-Problem is she wasn’t what you’d call a good person, so she was probably sent there by mistake.
+Problem is, she wasn’t what you’d call a good person, so she was probably sent there by mistake.
 As a result, she has to hide her naturally bad habits from those around her in order to avoid being kicked out.

-The Good Place is a charming comedy about the afterlife.
-It’s hilarious and lively, it’s weird and subversive, it’s well-written and brilliantly casted.
+Hilarious, original and fun, The Good Place is a charming comedy about the afterlife.
+It’s funny and lively, it’s weird and subversive, it’s well-written and brilliantly cast.
 You’ll be hooked from episode one.

 - Kristen Bell as Eleanor Shellstrop

 Ask an Expert